morphologue/PrAutolabeller/README.md

 * The lambda can only add _existing_ labels to a PR.
 You can make a label in the web UI via `https://github.com/{owner}/{repo}/issues/labels`, e.g. https://github.com/morphologue/PrAutolabeller/issues/labels.

 * To prevent unnecessary updates (especially when removing labels!), the lambda will only respond to the `opened`, `ready_for_review`, `convert_to_draft` and `reopened` actions.

-* Labels can only be removed from drafts because drafts are an antifeature.

 ## Licence
 This software is licensed under the [MIT licence](LICENSE).